ietf-tools/xml2rfc/README.md

 ### Installation

-`xml2rfc` is available as Python package.
-You can install it with following command:
+`xml2rfc` is available as Python package and container image (see [Docker-container-usage](#Docker-container-usage)).
+You can install the python package with the following command:

 ```sh
 pip install xml2rfc
 ```